 Studies have shown that recognition and authority are strongly linked to longevity and job satisfaction.

 So, remember to praise staff and thank them.
 Call out good work and recognise staff contributions.

 Set up a weekly reminder system that alerts you to send an email, letter, or give a gift to someone who has gone above and beyond.

 Give staff ownership to encourage loyalty.
 Assign different titles for staff such as: personal training director, assistant personal training director, front desk manager, and group fitness manager.
-Create specific titles to recognize a trainer’s unique expertise or contribution, e.g. CFO, chief fun officer or CEO, chief education officer.
+Create specific titles to recognise a trainer’s unique expertise or contribution, e.g. CFO, chief fun officer or CEO, chief education officer.

 Make team meetings mandatory.
 To ensure 100% attendance pay staff for meetings.
 And, always have food!
 Schedule them a year in advance so staff can plan ahead.
 This is also a great format to invite a guest speaker to talk with your team on a variety of topics.
 Include time during the meeting to highlight successes and talk about issues.

 Offer continuing education opportunities for your staff.
 A great way to support staff and gain exposure for the club or studio is to host a professional conference.
 Bring in key presenters.
 Sell registration to other fitness trainers.
 This can offset staff professional development costs.